department-of-veterans-affairs/abd-vro/service-python/assessclaimdc7101/README.md

 ### Hypertension

 The `assessclaimdc7101` folder contains all logic for hypertension.
-This service builds two queues built, "health-assess.7101" and "health-sufficiency-assess.7101", the first of which is used in version 1.0 and the second is used in version 2.0.
+This service builds two queues, "health-assess.7101" and "health-sufficiency-assess.7101", the first of which is used in version 1.0 and the second is used in version 2.0.

-## VRO prototype
-The folders not used in version 1.0 or 2.0 are outlines for logic to evaluate new conditions or update existing processors.

-### Rhinitis, Sinusitis

-### Asthma

-### Cancer

-Tests for each service can be found in `tests/assessclaim`

-## Contributing